canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.rst

    .. group-tab:: Go

-      After making a change to your app;
+      After making a change to your app:

       1. Make sure that any new files will be included in the new OCI image.
       2. Run ``rockcraft pack`` to create the new OCI image.